Carnagion/dissertation/proposal/proposal.typ

 = Introduction

+This project explores the integrated version of the aircraft runway sequencing and de-icing problem, which consists of assigning runways, take-off or landing times, and de-icing times to each aircraft from a given set, in a way that complies with strict safety and operational requirements while minimising operational costs, fuel emissions, flight delays, and crew connection times.

+This is important because there have been few efforts until now to tackle runway sequencing and de-icing in an integrated fashion -- indeed, existing solutions focus on generating either runway sequences or de-icing schedules only and combining them afterwards.

+// What this project is ...
+"Integrated runway sequencing and de-icing" ...

+// What runway sequencing and de-icing is and why it's important ...

 // Although it is possible to construct additional runways or airports, it may not always be feasible due to the high infrastructure and planning costs and the (lack of) availability of land.
 Therefore, efficient scheduling of runway operations is crucial in maximising the capacity of existing runways and airports.

 // This requires careful consideration of multiple factors including the type of operation (i.e. taking off or landing), aircraft class of the preceding and succeeding operation, the allocated time frame for the operation, and the number of available runways during that time.
 When an aircraft takes off or lands, it produces air turbulence that affects the following aircraft.
 The impact of this turbulence depends on the aircraft's class, which is based on its size and weight. // FROM: Lieder, dynamic programming